Students with no background in Muay Thai need to enroll in our introductory courses,

 Phase 1 ⎯ Fundamentals is the introductory course in which new students learn the fundamental techniques of Muay Thai to gain confidence to protect themselves and others.
-The 12-month rotating program allows a student to start at any point in the cycle of training without feeling behind.
+All the senior students still come to this class either to train or get hours in teaching portions of the class.
+The evolving and rotating program allows a student to start at any point in the cycle of training without feeling behind.

 During the last class of every month, all students will test so we can identify their strengths and weaknesses.
 We will address the areas that need improvement individually so students will continually progress each month, improving in the areas they need to work on.